Your Care And What To Expect

 Midwives provide total care to clients who experience healthy, normal pregnancies.
 If you develop obstetrical problems or develop a medical condition, you and your midwife will determine the appropriate source for your ongoing care.
 The College of Midwives standards for practice includes specific conditions of a client and newborn in which midwives must seek a medical referral.
 If it becomes necessary for your care to be transferred to an obstetrician, your midwife will discuss ongoing care arrangements.
 Depending on the complication, your midwife may be able to “share care” with an obstetrician, which means they will organize your prenatal care between the partnership and then decide who is most appropriate to deliver your baby.
 Your care may be completely transferred during your pregnancy, in which case your midwife can either transfer your care entirely or resume care after the baby is born.
 Where possible, she may attend your delivery.
 If care is transferred during your labour, your midwife will often get you settled, then take a break to rest until your baby is ready to come, or she will visit afterwards depending on your arrangement.

-We strongly recommend that women and their partners having a first baby attend prenatal classes.
+We strongly recommend that clients and their partners having a first baby attend prenatal classes.
 A brief list of classes can be found on our resources page, although other options are available.
 There are also refresher courses available to families who are not new to parenthood but want a “crash” course on labour, delivery and the newborn.

 Labour And Birth

 During the third trimester, your midwife will start to discuss your birth plans and when to call your midwife in greater detail.
 Our informed choice discussions throughout pregnancy will develop into plans for birth and prepare you for the “Big Day”!
 We attend births at London Health Sciences Centre Victoria Hospital in London, Woodstock General Hospital in Woodstock, as well as in the Home.
-If you are a client in our care, you can read more about your choices by clicking the link below.

 If you are planning to give birth at home, we will supply most of the necessary supplies (such as absorbent bed pads) and provide you with a list of household items which we expect you to have on hand for the birth.
 We will also discuss with you the indications and arrangements for transport to hospital.
 Please note that one requirement for a safe home birth is reasonably quick access to a hospital.
 We do require that homebirth clients who live rurally be within thirty minutes of a hospital, which offers obstetric services.
 In the event of inclement winter weather and poor road conditions, it may be necessary for rural clients at a distance to come to hospital for their birth.

-When to page
+When to page:

 We wish to be contacted by you when you believe labour is established, and will review with you in the last few weeks of pregnancy what to look for.